developsu/debs2022gc/README.md

 To meet their requirements,  We want to answer the Query1 that needs a tumbling window to calculate both EMA38 and EMA100 per symbol.
 Also, We want to answer the Query2 that finds the intersactions of both EMA38 and EMA100 per symbol.

+We share the video where we explain our source code to Google Drive link: https://drive.google.com/drive/u/0/folders/1ZkLmpDywwpT029Qeo9VdLKm6nHZ1XgEF

 For more information, you can see the following link: https://2022.debs.org/call-for-grand-challenge-solutions/

 ## installation